BUSINESS VALUATION UNDER DISCOUNTED CASH FLOW (DCF) METHOD

-We wanted to discuss with you a live example of Pre-Money Valuation conducted for a US based startup, using Discounted Cash Flow Method (DCF), for raising seed capital.
+Given below is a live example of Pre-Money Valuation conducted for a US-based startup, using Discounted Cash Flow Method (DCF), for raising seed capital.
 The figures given are just for example.

 RATIONALE FOR THE SELECTION OF DCF METHOD

 - Under a DCF approach, forecast cash flows are discounted back to the present date, generating a net present value for the cash flow stream of the business.
 A terminal value at the end of the explicit forecast period is then determined and that value is also discounted back to the valuation date to give an overall value for the business.

 - A Discounted cash flow methodology typically requires the forecast period to be of such a length to enable the business to achieve a stabilized level of earnings or to be reflective of an entire operation cycle for more cyclical industries.

 - The rate at which the future cash flows are discounted (“the discount rate”) should reflect not only the time value of money but also the risk associated with the business’s future operations.
 The discount rate most generally employed is Cost of Capital (“CoC”); here it is Cost of Equity (“COE”) only since there is no debt capital.